 Moleskin Art Pro Paper (paper isn’t heavy enough in the other Moleskin books), $17

-The Art Pro Paper is really good for graphite, color pencil, watercolor or anything.
+The Art Pro Paper is really good for graphite, color pencil, watercolor, or anything.
 It’s really smooth thick paper.
 And it’s not bright white, it’s a creamy white which is nice.

 This is a good sketchbook but it’s on the expensive side.
 It’s large with mixed media paper so most things don’t bleed through.
 The paper has a rougher texture which is nice if you like more textured paper.
 It’s especially good for paint, charcoal, pastel, and watercolor.
 This set of 2 is $16.

 Great for mixed media, and smaller than the Stillman and Burns.
-Less pages but the pages are thicker.
+Fewer pages but the pages are thicker.
 It’s has a pleather cover so it’s has a bendy cover which is nice when you want to bend the spine back.
 It feels the most like watercolor paper because the paper is really thick.
 Various sizes and prices.
 This one is 5.5 x 8.5 inches with 32 pages.
 It’s $14.

 Middle of the Road Sketchbooks for Arty Kids